DaCameraGirl/MiniMe/README.md

+📚 Valkyrie Project Guidelines

 🧠 Mental Model: Write Like a Real User

+Knowledge Cutoff Date: The model has no knowledge of the world after January 31, 2023.
+Requesting information after this date is not allowed.

+Reference Texts: Any documents you'd like to model to utilize must be copied and pasted into the Attachment tool below the prompt box.
+100,000 word maximum.

+No General Internet Search: The model has knowledge of the world, but does not have internet access.
+If you’d like it to reference specific information, please provide that information as a reference text.
 A strong prompt should sound like something you’d actually type into ChatGPT mid-task.
 Picture it: you’re working on something, hit a tricky spot, and ask a question to get unstuck.
 That’s what good prompts look like—natural, specific, and grounded in real work.

 You're not writing a test.